 UTSG 52nd Annual Conference

 We would like to bring to your attention that the call for submission of research outputs to the 52nd Annual Conference of the Universities Transport Studies Group (UTSG) has now opened.

-In this, UTSG’s 51st year, the conference will be hosted by the University of Leeds.
-The conference will take place on Monday 8th – Wednesday 10th July 2019 inclusive.
-The conference has been moved to the summer time as part of an initiative to make it even more appealing and to increase attendance.
-For the first time also, participants will have the option of submitting an extended abstract or a full paper; and papers are invited from universities transport study groups from institutions worldwide, not just the UK and Ireland.
+In this 52nd year, the conference will be hosted by Loughborough University.
+The conference will take place on Monday 6th – Wednesday 8th July 2020 inclusive.
+The conference has been moved to the summer time as part of an initiative to make the conference even more appealing and to increase attendance.

 Eligible authors are also invited to enter the competition for the Smeed Prize, which will be awarded to the best paper written and presented by a student from a university in the UK or Ireland: the first prize is £500 and the runner-up prize is £250.
 The winning paper may also be published in an appropriate journal.
 Prospective entrants should consult the Smeed Prize regulations at http://utsg.net/wp-content/uploads/2016/11/UTSG_Smeed_Rules.pdf, available from http://www.utsg.net.
 Abstracts submitted for papers to be entered into the Smeed Prize competition are to be between 800-1000 words and should be supported by a confirmation message from the candidate’s supervisor, which must be sent to the conference organisers.
 Please note that a full paper submission after abstract acceptance is compulsory for the Smeed entrants.

 Deadline for abstracts: 16th March 2020

 Deadline for accepted papers (submitted via route (ii) above): 22nd June 2020